pranavsaranaway/Portfolio/README.md

 - JavaScript (vanilla)

 ## 🖋️ Credits
-The font was made by [Steph Ran](https://www.linkedin.com/in/stephanieran/).
+The font was made by [Stephanie Ran](https://www.linkedin.com/in/stephanieran/).

 ## 📄 License
 This project is for personal use and demonstration purposes.